-The James in September 2013 achieved the highly prestigious Magnet® designation from the American Nurses Credentialing Center (ANCC).
+In 2014 and 2018, The James achieved the highly prestigious Magnet® designation from the American Nurses Credentialing Center (ANCC).
 The Magnet Recognition Program® recognizes healthcare organizations for quality patient care, nursing excellence and innovations in professional nursing practice.

 The Joint Commission

 The James Cancer Hospital and Solove Research Institute is accredited by The Joint Commission, an independent, not-for-profit organization that evaluates the quality and safety of care provided by healthcare organizations across the nation.
 The James’ most recent Joint Commission survey was in 2017.

 National Comprehensive Cancer Network